Jaire Alexander: Professional career

+Pre-draft

 On December 22, 2017, Alexander announced his decision to forgo his remaining eligibility and enter the 2018 NFL Draft.
 As a result of his decision, he chose not to play in the TaxSlayer Bowl.
 He attended the NFL Scouting Combine in Indianapolis and completed all of the combine and positional drills.
 Among cornerbacks, Alexander finished third in the short shuttle, finished fifth in the three-cone drill, finished sixth in the 40-yard dash, and tied for fourth in the broad jump.
 On March 29, 2018, Alexander participated at Louisville's pro day, but opted to stand on his combine numbers and only performed positional drills.
 At the conclusion of the pre-draft process, Alexander was projected to be a first round pick by NFL draft experts and scouts.
 He was ranked as the top cornerback prospect in the draft by NFL analyst Mike Mayock and was ranked the third best cornerback by DraftScout.com.

-The Green Bay Packers selected Alexander in the first round (18th overall) of the 2018 NFL Draft.
-The Packers traded their first (27th overall), third (76th overall), and sixth round picks (186th overall) to the Seattle Seahawks in exchange for their first (18th overall) and seventh round picks (248th overall) in order to draft Alexander 18th overall.

-On May 15, 2018, the Green Bay Packers signed Alexander to a fully guaranteed four-year, $12.05 million contract that includes a signing bonus of $6.84 million.